na-na-hi/renget/archive/how2playba.md

 # /bag/ Newfag guide
+You can't save the free 100 rolls until bluefes.

+https://rentry.org/s2kng54y use this for the event minigame

 No, it is not too late to play the game.
 The best time to start is now.
 Not just a reroll guide.

-https://rentry.org/s2kng54y use this for the event minigame

 Scroll to the bottom for my last edit date.
 This guide is not outdated.

 [TOC]